ffigura/Euler-deconvolution-python/README.md

 ## Reproducing the results

-The results and figures (2d, 4 and 7) for the synthetic test are reproducible from the folders `/test_4_sources`.
+The results and figures (2d, 4 and 7) for the synthetic test are reproducible from the folder `/test_4_sources`.
 Running the code `synthetic_test.py` will allow the reprodution of the results of our methodology.
 For more information read the file `README.MD` or `README.txt` in the folder `/code`.